jdiez17/stealth/README.md

 stealth
 =======

 `stealth` is a [Loadable Kernel Module](http://en.wikipedia.org/wiki/Loadable_kernel_module) targetted at the Linux Kernel, versions 3.0 and up.
 Its goal is to hide processes, amongst other stealthy things.
-It comes with a companion `libstealth` to which you can link and enables a program to talk to `stealth` programatically.
+It comes with a companion `libstealth` to which you can link and enables a program to talk to `stealth` through an API.

 Note: `libstealth` is not done yet.